nikpocuca/MatrixVariate.jl/docs/src/src/index.md

 The function for the main test of matrix variate normality in a dataset.
 - X is an r x c x N array.
 - α is the significance level.
-- iter is the number of mle iterations for the matrix variate MLE estimate.
+- iter is the number of iterations for the matrix variate estimates.

 ```@docs
 MatVTest(X::Array{Float64,3};α::Float64 = 0.05,iter::Int64 = 100)